mukeshguntha0504/ATM-interface/README.md

 ## ATM Interface in Java
 This repository contains a simple implementation of an ATM (Automated Teller Machine) interface in Java.
 The code provides functionalities such as depositing money, withdrawing money, transferring money, checking transaction history, and exiting the system.

-## Features
-Deposit: Allows users to deposit money into the ATM.
-Withdraw: Enables users to withdraw money from the ATM, provided they have sufficient balance.
-Transfer Money: Simulates transferring money from the ATM to another account.
-Transaction History: Displays a list of all transactions performed.
-Exit: Allows users to exit the ATM interface.

 ## Code Structure
 The code is structured into two main classes: